bbbtttiii/visualifter/README.md

 # visualifter
-A weightlifting visualizer: Build and view workout "blocks" in real time.
+A weightlifting visualizer: Build and organize workout "blocks" in real time.

 ## Getting Started